Wealthify doesn't support your browser

 If your plastic childhood pals avoided having their limbs and heads removed by sadistic siblings, they could be worth a few quid.

-A mint-condition original 1959 Barbie sporting black and white bathing suit fetched $27,450 (£20,731) at auction – a near 915,000% mark up on its original $3 (£2.25) price tag.
-Other valuable examples include the limited edition 2013 Marie Antoinette Barbie at $1,250 (£944) and the 1989 Pink Jubilee Barbie at $800 (£604) – a very handsome return!
+A mint-condition original 1959 Barbie sporting a black and white bathing suit sold for an impressive $27,450 (£20,731) at auction in 2006 – a near 915,000% mark up on its original $3 (£2.25) price tag.4

-It’s not just dolls that can be worth a fortune.
-Good condition original Steiff bears dating from the early 1900s will set you back at least £25,000, and rare examples like the black Titanic Mourning bear, issued to commemorate the 1912 tragedy commands a price tag in excess of £90,000.
+And it’s not just dolls that could be worth a fortune.
+An original Steiff bear from the early 1900s sold for $25,000 in 20206, and rare examples like the black Titanic Mourning bear, issued to commemorate the 1912 tragedy, netted £22,320 in 2022.7

 Collectors’ cards